blinklabs-io/docs/src/content/docs/guides/dingo/003-create-start-up-service.md

 ***

-We can view and verify our `dingo.yaml` file by running:
+You can view and verify our `dingo.yaml` file by running:

 ```
 cd /etc/dingo/